life-and-dev/son/son-of-god.draft.md

 - God "taking on" human nature through transformation
 - Any deity becoming human through metamorphosis

-**Incarnation theology is less scientific** than simply accepting that God, as the Creator, can create anything, anywhere, anytime — even a seed in a woman's womb.
+From a logical perspective, incarnation theology introduces complexity that may not be necessary.
+It is simpler to accept that God, as the Creator, can create anything, anywhere, anytime — even a seed in a woman's womb — than to propose that God transformed Himself into a different form of being.

 God did not need to "incarnate" or "become" Jesus.
 He **created** Jesus in Mary's womb, just as He created Adam from dust.
 The difference is not the method of creation, but the **legal position** of the created being.

+Some argue that "begotten" implies eternal generation, distinguishing Jesus from created beings.
+However, Psalm 2:7 states, "this day have I begotten thee," placing the begetting at a specific point in time, not eternity past.
+Similarly, Acts 13:33 and Hebrews 5:5 cite this verse in reference to Jesus' resurrection and appointment as High Priest.
+"Begotten" refers to Jesus' unique origin from God through the Holy Spirit and His appointment to the position of Son, not an eternal, timeless process.

 ### The Promised "Seed of the Woman"